MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

+<a id="text-filter"></a>

 ## Apply keyword and ID filters

-The keyword filter function filters lists or cards based on the text of **Column Options** or the fields displayed on cards.
-Therefore, when filtering, consider what fields contain the keyword text you want to filter on and make sure it is displayed.
+The keyword filter function filters lists or cards based on the fields displayed via **Column Options** or board settings.
+Also, you can enter a value for an ID, whether or not the ID field is visible.

+Therefore, when filtering, consider what fields contain the keyword text or tags you want to filter on and make sure it is displayed.

 <a id="characters-ignore" />